OlenaLutsenko/Assignment_Lutsenko_JS/README.md

 The scripts are written in the Visual Studio Code editor and run with the runtime environment Node.js To run all scripts execute this command in the terminal: node lutsenko.js

-The bracket sequence task is described here lower.
+The bracket sequence task is described here below.

 This bracket sequence can be represented in the following form: